py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

       :class:`TextureSprite` objects are assumed to be static by default, making it impossible to access their pixel buffer in favour for faster copy operations.
-If you need to update the pixel data frequently, *static* can be set to ``False`` to allow a streaming access on the underlying texture pixel buffer.
+If you need to update the pixel data frequently or want to use the texture as target for rendering operations, *access* can be set to the relevant SDL_TEXTUREACCESS_* flag.

    .. method:: from_color(color : object , size, bpp=32, masks=None) -> Sprite